 Underwater Archaeology is generally concerned with the archaeology of sites located underwater, regardless of their connection to the sea; it includes shipwreck sites, aircraft wrecks, sunken cities, submerged Indigenous habitation sites, refuse sites and sometimes isolated finds such as jettisoned objects.

 Maritime archaeology has a broader focus than either underwater or nautical archaeology.
 Areas of study in the maritime field can be wet or dry sites including shipwrecks, ship burials, shipwrecks buried in reclaimed land, maritime infrastructure sites (such as jetties, harbours and lighthouses), Indigenous fish traps or shipwreck survivor camps.

 Archaeological excavation has been a common method used by professional maritime archaeologists to understand maritime sites.
 However, through movement of artefacts and contexts, excavation permanently and irretrievably changes a site and its aesthetic, recreational and environment values are diminished, if not lost, forever.

-Excavation, these days, is therefore often limited to sites that have the potential to answer important research questions or those that are under threat of destruction.
+Excavation, these days, is therefore often limited to sites that have the potential to answer important questions or those that are under threat of destruction.
 However, much of the work of maritime archaeologists is not related to excavation but involves surveying maritime sites, assessing archaeological potential, making management recommendations and introducing maritime sites to the wider community.